bngom/Python-Neo4J-Movie-Recommender/README.md

 # Movie Recommender: with Neo4j and Flask
 A little [flask](https://palletsprojects.com/p/flask/) application with [Neo4j](http://neo4j.com/download/other-releases/) graph database.
-The aim is to generate recommendation base on movies liked by a user.
+The aim is to generate recommendation based on movies liked by a user.

 ## Usage